The Appearance preference tool lets you configure various aspects of how your desktop looks.

 To install new themes, download a package from your distribution or from theme sites like xfce-look.org.
-When you download a theme tarball from a website, you can install it by dropping the file from the file manager in the list of styles.
+When you download a theme tarball from a website, you can install it by dragging the file from the file manager and dropping it in the list of styles.

-This tab controls the visual appearance of icons that visible in e.g. the panel, on the desktop, in the file manager and menus.
-You can choose a new icon theme by selecting a theme in the list.
+This tab controls the visual appearance of icons which are shown in e.g. the panel, on the desktop, in the file manager and menus.
+Samples of several common icons are displayed next to the icon name so you can get a preview of how they will look and compare them to the same icons in other themes.
+You can choose a new icon theme by selecting it in the list.

-Also here you can install new icon themes by dropping an icon tarball in the list or install a new theme using the distributions' package management.
+As with Styles, you can install new icon themes simply by dropping an icon tarball onto the list.
+You can also install new themes using your distribution's package manager.

-GTK+ has an utility to pack all the icon theme icons in a single cache file.
-This single file can me memory-mapped to this avoids a lot of disk seek overhead when loading icons and the file is shared between multiple applications, so the overall memory consumption is reduced as well.
+GTK+ has a utility to pack all the icon theme icons into a single cache file.
+This single file can be memory-mapped so as to avoid a lot of disk seek overhead when loading icons.
+The file is shared between multiple applications, so the overall memory consumption is reduced as well.

-For this to work each icon theme directory containing a
+For this to work, each icon theme directory containing an

 index.theme file, should also have an

 icon-theme.cache.
-Distributions will most likely generate this when installing a theme package, but for custom theme you'll have to create it yourself.
+Distributions will most likely generate this when installing a theme package, but for a custom theme, you'll have to create it yourself.

-To generate a cache file for an icon-theme running the following command in a terminal emulator:
+To generate a cache file for an icon-theme, run the following command in a terminal emulator: